amytakeuchi/amytakeuchi.github.io/index.md

 ## Portfolio

 ---
+### Geo Incrementality Measurement — Causal Inference Pipeline
+Paid social campaigns are easy to run and hard to measure.
+Attribution tools overcount.
+Last-click models ignore cannibalization.
+Aggregate sales trends conflate campaign effects with seasonality.
+The only credible answer is a geo experiment with a rigorous causal estimator — but even then, a single model is not enough.

+This project builds a production-style geo incrementality measurement pipeline across 60 markets, implementing five causal estimators in parallel (DiD, TBR, CUPED, CUPAC, Synthetic Control, Bayesian Hierarchical), a spillover-aware validity gate, and a business reporting layer that translates statistical lift into iROAS with full confidence interval propagation.

+The central finding is not the lift estimate — it is that three of the five estimators fail on the same dataset for different, diagnosable reasons: DiD inverts the sign due to spillover contamination, TBR attenuates by 16% for the same reason, and the initial Synthetic Control overshoots ground truth by 18× due to a donor scaling bug that passed LOO stability checks.
+Identifying, diagnosing, and fixing the SCM failure — collapsing pre-fit RMSPE from 51,332 to 1,998 — is the core technical contribution.

+The three valid methods (CUPED, SCM, Bayes hierarchical) converge on a consensus range of 83K–94K incremental units against a ground truth of 91.5K.
+The primary estimator is selected by a rule-based validity gate that ranks on CI availability, not point accuracy — because an iROAS without confidence bounds is not a reportable business metric.

+<a href="https://github.com/amytakeuchi/Spillover-Aware-Geo-Incrementality-Experiment-Pipeline/tree/main">View code on Github</a>

+---

 ### Mobile Game A/B Testing
 Cookie Cats, a popular mobile puzzle game, imposes a ‘gate’, where players are forced to wait a significant amount of time or make an in-app purchase to progress, as players continue to progress the game.
 The A/B test was conducted to examine whether the ‘gate’ is better to be deployed in Level.
 30 or Level.
 40.